zhaob5/sher3-kinematics/README.md

 # sher3-kinematics
-Derivation and explanation of the forward kinematics, inverse kinematics, and Jacobian analysis of the SHER-3.0 surgical robot's roll-tilt mechanism.
-Includes symbolic computation in Python, validation with SolidWorks simulation, and detailed documentation for future reference and learning.
+Derivation and explanation of the forward kinematics, inverse kinematics, Jacobian and Jacobian inverse analysis of the SHER-3.0 surgical robot.
+Includes computation in Python, validation with SolidWorks simulation, and detailed documentation for future reference and learning.